Louis is an entrepreneur and live entertainment producer.

 He is CEO of Hartshorn - Hook Enterprises

-In the hospitality sector, he has created The Lucky Club in Mayfair, a modern cocktail bar with streetwear tie-in, Katsubo, a Japanese-inspired burger concept, The Farrier in Camden, a neighbourhood pub specialising in reclaimed English food and natural wine, and the Covent Garden Social Club in collaboration with JJ Goodman, a cocktail bar with nightly live entertainment.
+In the hospitality sector, he has created The Lucky Club in Camden, a modern roof terrace cocktail bar starring tacos, The Farrier in Camden, a neighbourhood pub specialising in modern takes on English classic dishes and natural wine, and the Covent Garden Social Club in collaboration with JJ Goodman, a cocktail bar with nightly live entertainment.

 His work with Future Stages is aimed at providing opportunity in the Arts for young people from disadvantaged backgrounds, including providing access to experience in performance, backstage and in leadership positions.